 - Full Screen expands the main application window and hides all other applications.
-To exit full screen mode, press F11 or use the View context menu on the central pane. - Vertical Ruler shows or hides the vertical ruler. - Horizontal Ruler shows or hides the horizontal ruler. - Legend shows or hides the legend on the map. - Spectrum shows or hides the spectrum analysis pane.
-This item is enabled only when the project contains spectrum data or when Wi-Spy is plugged in. - Access Points shows or hides AP icons.
+To exit full screen mode, press F11 or use the View context menu on the central pane. - Vertical Ruler shows or hides the vertical ruler. - Horizontal Ruler shows or hides the horizontal ruler. - Legend shows or hides the legend on the map. - Spectrum and Networks shows or hides the spectrum and networks analysis pane.
+This item is enabled only when the project contains spectrum or passive data or when a compatible adapter or Wi-Spy is plugged in. - Dashboard shows or hides the Dashboard panel with a set of real-time data indicators. - Access Points shows or hides AP icons.
 This applies to both virtual APs and real-world APs. - Walkabout Paths shows or hides survey paths. - Virtual Objects shows or hides virtual objects (walls, attenuation areas, AP auto-placement areas, and floor areas) that were created as part of predictive modeling. - Media Objects shows or hides icons that represent photographs taken during surveys.